SuperrSonic/Better-Nintendont/README.md

 While this is based on version 5.482, it merges most of the useful changes from later.

-BBA support was notably left out since I have no use for it.
-DRC (Wii U Gamepad) is also out, but can be compiled back easily.
+BBA support was notably left out since I have no use for it, it's also not trivial to merge and requires testing.
 Nunchuk support has been completely removed.

 This isn't intended to replace Nintendont, it is not my focus.
 The compatibility fixes are available to anyone, but going forward, the patching system will be crucial for my mods, so this standalone release will continue being supported.